annivm/knit-and-sell/README.md

 Base for this project is from "Diner project".

+Items and their features are made up by ChatGPT and images are taken from google.

 Key features:
-- user authentication (login/signup)
+- User authentication (login/signup)
 - Product listing (all and users own)
 - Add, edit and delete items
-- error handling to guide the user
+- Error handling to guide the user
 - Image uploads using Cloudinary (with fallback for running locally)

 Challenges:

     Trying to start project from scratch
         I initially tried to build the project completely from scratch but quickly felt overwhelmed.
-        To help structure my work, I created some Figma layouts, but progress was slow.
+        I created some Figma layouts, but wasn't quite sure where to start building.
         Eventually, I used the Diner project as a base, which helped things move forward.

     Understanding ports